pnizet/eyeem2koken/README.md

 Disclaimer
 ---------------------
-* code could be improved for sure
+* code could be improved for sure (I'm an amateur codeur)
 * There is no doc concerning the Koken API (it as been ""reverse-engineered"" by reading the code)